Cannon-Clary College of Education

 Master of Arts in Teaching

 If you already have a bachelor's degree, the MAT program will grant you a master's degree toward a teaching license at the K-6, 4-8, 7-12 or K-12 grade levels in content areas of your choice.
 For those interested in Special Education, there is a MAT Special Education K-12 degree program.
-Teachers for early childhood-birth to kindergarten are in demand, and a MAT B-K Integrated with Special Education B-K degree is also available.
+Teachers for early childhood-birth to kindergarten are in demand, and a MAT Early Childhood/Special Education Integrated (B-K) degree is also available.
 The following licensure areas are offered:

 Birth through Kindergarten: